-In this article, you’ll discover the importance of showing, not telling.
-You’ll find out what Stephen King meant when he said ‘writing was telepathy’, and you’ll unlock the secret to writing great character description that hooks the reader and keeps them interested in your story and its characters.
+In this article, you’ll discover the importance of showing, not telling when creating good character description.
+You’ll find out what Stephen King meant when he said ‘writing was telepathy’, and you’ll unlock the secret to writing great description that hooks the reader and keeps them interested in your story and its characters.

 One of the most common reasons a reader stops reading a book is that they become bored.

 Your role as a writer is to keep the reader engaged.
 Fortunately, this process is not too complicated.

 When reading a book, the reader must feel part of the story.
 They must feel as if they are ‘in’ the story, experiencing what is happening.
 You must take steps not to remind the reader that they are not part of the story.
 Whenever this happens, the reader will turn off and become disengaged from your novel.

 This means you can't just write description without thought.